Open Indie

 Part 1: Weird Identity

-Before I can interact with other netizens, I need an online identity to make my digital self presentable and increasingly trustworthy.
+Before I can interact with other netizens, I need an online persona to make my digital self presentable and increasingly trustworthy.
 That's what Weird is all about.
-Most basically it's an open source equivalent to linktree, supercharged by OIDC-based identity.
+Most basically it's an open source equivalent to Linktree, supercharged by self-sovereign identity.

-Then, thanks to the commodification of OAuth2 tech, Weird can grow up to become a full-fledged identity provider by standing on the sturdy shoulders of rauthy.
+Then, thanks to the commodification of ID tech steered by the OIDC standard, Weird can grow up to become a full-fledged identity provider by standing on the sturdy shoulders of rauthy.
 Meaning, you can 'Login with Weird' and use it as a kind of Gravatar on steroids.
 This will enable seamless login to all of the additional services we want to plug into our community stack.

 Part 2: Communal Bonfires